iZettle/dropwizard-metrics-influxdb/README.md

 for timers, and just the 1m rate for meters.
 Since we report every minute the 5 and 15 minute rates can be calculated from the 1 minute rate.

+### Package name abbreviation

+Package name abbreviation is disabled by default.
+When enabled it will abbreviate `metricName` tags so that `org.eclipse.jetty.util.thread.QueuedThreadPool.dw` becomes `o.e.j.u.t.QueuedThreadPool.dw`.

+Metric names that does not look like a conventional fully qualified class or method name will not be abbreviated, which means that for example `jvm.threads.used` will remain unchanged.

 ## All Defaults

 ```yaml